cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 weight: "1"
 ---

-Cloud Foundry is a multi-tenant platform designed to support multiple teams or customers with the necessary separation of tenants.
+Cloud Foundry is a multi-tenant platform designed to support multiple teams or customers by separating tenants and workloads.
 In this section, we take a quick look at the constructs that make this possible.

 ## Organizations and Spaces

 Organizations (orgs) and spaces are logical separations within a Cloud Foundry instance.
 Spaces live within orgs, and a single org can contain one or more spaces.

 Typically orgs separate tenants or projects.
 So, for example, an org could exist for each project or each tenant.
-Each org might tshen have separate spaces for different lifecycle stages, like development, staging, and production.
+Each org might have separate spaces for different lifecycle stages, like development, staging, and production.
 Workloads (applications) are always deployed to a space.

 Selecting an org and space to work with is called "targeting" and is done with the `cf target` command.
 In the Katacoda tutorial, the user provisioned for you only had access to one org and space.
-Therefore, the target org and space were automatically set.s
+Therefore, the target org and space were automatically set.

+### Environment Parity

+You may have heard of [12 Factor App](https://12factor.net) best practices.
+These best practices were authored by experienced developers and practitioners to address systemic problems in modern application development.
+They attempt to define a common language to discuss the issues and offer a broad set of conceptual solutions.
+When evaluating platforms like Cloud Foundry, it is vital to remember 12-factor app principles are recommendations, not requirements.

+The [tenth factor](https://12factor.net/dev-prod-parity) addresses the need for parity between lifecycle stages: "Keep development, staging, and production as similar as possible."
+Because spaces are logical separations, they share the exact same underlying infrastructure and configuration mechanisms.
+Parity between a dev and production space is therefore inherent in the platform.
+This dramatically reduces the likelihood of an issue caused by a difference in the execution environment.

-### Placement Pools
+### Isolation Segments

-As stated above, organizations and spaces are logical seperations.
-This means that workloads share the underlying infrastructure, with appropriate software defined separations (including containers, networks, etc).
-An optional feature called placement pools can be used to create a separation in the underlying virtual machines assigned to an organization.
-This optional feature is not available in deployments on Kubernetes.
+As stated above, organizations and spaces are logical separations.
+This means that workloads share the underlying infrastructure with appropriate software-defined partitions (including containers, networks, etc.).
+An optional feature called [isolation segments](https://docs.cloudfoundry.org/adminguide/isolation-segments.html) can be used to create a separation in the underlying virtual machines assigned to an organization (when using Cloud Foundry deployed on virtual machines).
+However, this optional feature is not available in deployments on Kubernetes.

 ## Role-Based Access Control

 Cloud Foundry leverages Role-Based Access Control (RBAC) to restrict user actions within the platform.
 Users can be assigned roles globally (Cloud Foundry-wide) or assigned roles in specific orgs and spaces.
+In addition, operators can grant management roles at the organization level, freeing them from managing the day-to-day minutia of development teams.
+Developers are therefore free to manage resources in a self-service fashion, without the need for ticketing systems.
+And because the below roles are well defined, security and compliance teams can adopt a position of [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) with confidence they will not be impeding progress.

 ### Global Roles

 Users can be assigned global roles and capabilities that span an entire Cloud Foundry deployment.

 * **Admin**: Operational actions on all orgs and spaces.